caerbannogwhite/preludio/README.md

 Preludio is a data transformation language based on PRQL.
 It is a language that allows you to transform and manipulate data in a simple and intuitive way, batteries included.

+No libraries or external dependencies are required to run the language.

+### Example
+This is a simple example of what you can already do with Preludio.
+It reads a CSV file, derives two new columns, selects some columns and writes the result to a new CSV file.

 ```
 readCSV "tests\\Cars.csv" delimiter: ";" header:true
 derive [